DeRain/coinrapid-global-ico-audit/audit/2_reports_analysis.md

   - transferLimitedFundToAccount
   - transferFundToAccount

-This methods linked with ERC20 transfer method which responsible to transfer tokens to the owner.
+This methods linked with transfer method which responsible to transfer fund to the address.

 [Solgraph report in .dot format](../report/solgraph/RapidCoin.dot)
 ![Graph](../report/solgraph/RapidCoin.png)